-This exciting project will work to restore and improve the wonderful natural habitats at Brockhole on Windermere.
+Thanks to funding from the Green Recovery Challenge Fund, our exciting project has restored and improved the wonderful natural habitats at our Visitor Centre, Brockhole on Windermere.

-Visitors and young people will be inspired to protect and connect with nature through nature-focused fun activities, a programme of educational engagement for schools and placements to train young people in nature conservation.
+Visitors and young people have been inspired to protect and connect with nature through nature-focused fun activities, a programme of educational engagement for schools and placements to train young people in nature conservation.

-This project will focus on three key areas of work:
+This project focused on three key areas of work:

-Brockhole's 30 acre grounds lots different habitats, including some UK BAP priority habitats, these habitats are some of those that were identified as being the most threatened and requiring conservation action under the UK Biodiversity Action Plan (UK BAP).
+Brockhole's 30 acre grounds is home to lots of different habitats, including some UK BAP priority habitats.
+These habitats are some of those that were identified as being the most threatened and requiring conservation action under the UK Biodiversity Action Plan (UK BAP).

 We hope that by giving back to nature, we will create a richer and more diverse landscape that can be shared and enjoyed for generations to come.